dsshim0125/s2p/README.md

 Due to the memory limit in the submission of supplementary materials, we cannot provide full offline dataset used for the paper.
-Instead, we provide tiny dataset of the cheetah-run-mixed environment with the state transition rollout by the random policy in /rl_data in the attached link.
-Download the cheetah-run-mixed_first_500k folder and paste it in to data/trajwise folder.
+Instead, we provide tiny dataset of the cheetah-run-mixed environment with the state transition rollout by the random policy in https://drive.google.com/drive/folders/15WzMg_OAN9PBHFNw8iTRcBvnjsqK9TsZ?usp=sharing.
+Download the cheetah-run-mixed_first_500k folder and paste it in to data/trajwise folder of this repository.

 If you want to follow the generating process of the state transition rollout by the random policy, you should run the below code after download the cheetah-run-mixed_first_500k folder.

 ### state transition data rollout